The Greenbox Story · Series

 Retrospectives: Catching the Wrong Kind of Fast

 A small team, a good idea, LLMs generating code at lightning speed, and four weeks of building the wrong thing.
-The first part of a series on getting from discovery to delivery without wasting everyone's time.
+The story of the retrospective that caught it, and the single action that changed everything afterwards.

 Read articleThe Greenbox Story · From Chaos to Clarity